AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/universal-editor.md

 1. Press the enter/return key or tap or click outside of the text component and your changes are saved automatically.

-The Universal Editor saves your changes automatically, but they are only persisted in the authoring environment.
-You still need to publish them for your readers to see.
+The Universal Editor saves your changes automatically within the authoring environment.
+You still need to publish them for your readers to see, which we will do in a later step.

 ## Experience Your Content As Your Readers Do {#emulators}

-The Universal Editor allows you to interact with your content within its context, seeing the content as it is delivered to the devices of your end users
+The Universal Editor allows you to interact with your content within its context, seeing the content as it is delivered to the devices of your users.

 1. By default the editor renders the desktop version of your content.
 Tap or click the emulator button at the top-right of the editor to change the target device.